 World Cup stars of the Bundesliga: RB Leipzig's Yan Diomande

-Yan Diomande has shot his way into the limelight with standout performances for RB Leipzig this term, and as the 19-year-old Ivorian attacker continues to go from strength to strength, the FIFA World Cup is a logical next stage to seize.
+Yan Diomande shot his way into the limelight with standout performances for RB Leipzig in 2025/26, and he has seized his opportunity to shine at the FIFA World Cup 2026 too.

 Name: Yan Diomande